sci-42ver/SICP_SDF/sicp_notes.md

       (display (list "outer" x)))
     (test-1 1)
     ```
+  - Also see https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/full-text/book/book-Z-H-10.html#%_sec_1.1 "For example, in the square-root problem we can write"
+    when running `(sqrt 5)` we creates one new frame with x->5 binding, then all later `define`s are also added to that frame.
+    So "local" and "parameter" are thought *similarly* for Scheme, probably also for other languages.
+    - https://en.wikipedia.org/wiki/Lambda_calculus#Free_and_bound_variables doesn't think about "local variable" since it has no something similar to `define`.
 ### 3.3
 - IMHO Figure 3.16 is wrong since although `(car z1)` is right, `(cdr z1)` is `(b)`.
   See xxyzz/SICP Exercise 3.15.